Moderna Announces Positive Results For Omicron Vaccine - UrduPoint

 "Society is moving toward a new normal that may well include annual Covid-19 vaccination alongside seasonal influenza vaccination," top FDA officials wrote in a letter to the Journal of the American Medical Association in May.

-President Joe Biden's government has said it has enough funds to deliver fourth shots for those at highest risk this fall -- the elderly and those with immune compromised conditions.
+President Joe Biden's government has said it has enough funds to deliver additional boosters for those at highest risk this fall -- including the elderly and those with immune compromised conditions.

 But whether these vaccines will be made widely available to the general public for free could depend on whether Congress authorizes $22.5 billion in funding the White House is seeking.